 As far as I know Ouspensky’s reputation outside the Gurdjieff movement has not changed substantially in the last 50 years.
-He is certainly less fashionable, but he is still considered by many to have been a brilliant philosopher/writer whose first book rivalled Aristotle and Bacon.
-Tertium Organum means ‘third canon of thought,’ Aristotle wrote Organum, and then Francis Bacon wrote Novum Organum (1620), ‘new canon of thought.’
+He is certainly less fashionable, but he is still considered by many to have been a brilliant philosopher/writer whose first book rivaled Aristotle and Francis Bacon.
+Tertium Organum means ‘third canon of thought.’
+Aristotle wrote Organum, and then Bacon wrote Novum Organum (1620), ‘new canon of thought.’
 It was a bold move, some would say arrogant, for the young Ouspensky to associate his first full book with Aristotle and Bacon.

 I will cover five complaints that appear to me to be the most common and most repeated.

 That Ouspensky was just an intellectual and didn’t really learn to practice the work.

 This is by far the most common judgment leveled against Ouspensky by his critics.
 This criticism is largely based on a misconception that the work must manifest through a moving/instinctive activity like dance or that a teacher of the work must, like Gurdjieff, be powerful and charismatic.